 The discovery phase

-The first phase of work is the discovery phase and has three main foci: learning progressions and aligned assessments; engagement with teachers to understand what they need and how they want to be able to work; and research into effective practices.
+The task of the initiative is to undertake a discovery phase, with three main foci: learning progressions and aligned assessments; engagement with teachers to understand what they need and how they want to be able to work; and research into effective practices.

 The three elements of the discovery phase of the project are: